-EP Emerging Proficiency: Student work is beginning to show progress/understanding, but it is not yet meeting grade level expectations for this trimester. ΙP Insufficient Proficiency: Student work shows insufficient progress/understanding and is significantly below grade level.
-A Not Taught OR Not Assessed during this trimester.
-N/A Not Taught OR Not Assessed during this trimester.
+Emerging Proficiency: Student work is beginning to show progress/understanding, but it is not yet meeting grade level expectations for this trimester.
+Insufficient Proficiency: Student work shows insufficient progress/understanding and is significantly below grade level.
+N/A Not Taught OR Not Assessed during this trimester. ΑP Advanced Proficiency: Student work consistently surpasses grade level expectations for this trimester with independence, accuracy and a high level of quality.